amanikiruga/parallelized-prime-sieve/README.md

 This project parallelizes the sieve of eratosthenes in aims of getting speedups on both multicore and GPU systems.

 ## How to run
-You can then compile the code by running ``make`` to use the provided makefile.
+You can compile the code by running ``make`` to use the provided makefile.

 ### Multicore OpenMP
 * Set the number of threads using the environment variable ``OMP_NUM_THREADS``